 Following are some great cafes in Seminyak with a really casual vibe that you will absolutely love.

-There are so many new and amazing looking cafes popping up all over Seminyak that it’s often hard to keep up to date with what’s happening.
+There are so many new and amazing-looking cafes popping up all over Seminyak that it’s often hard to keep up to date with what’s happening.
 A casual stroll down the Jalan Kayu Aya, also known as Eat St, will reveal a new start-up cafe or restaurant nearly every month.
 For the average tourist staying in Seminyak on holiday, you are really spoiled for choice.
-There are literally dozens of awesome looking cafes ( some hidden up little side lanes such as Revolver) that serve delicious & affordable meals.
+There are literally dozens of awesome-looking cafes (some hidden up little side lanes such as Revolver) that serve delicious & affordable meals.
 You could spend a month here and still have not tried everything.

 Hands down, Monsieur Spoon bakes the best croissant in Bali.
 Authentic French made with real butter and baked in the oven to perfection.
 It is crispy on the outside and soft on the inside, served with extremely yummy homemade jam – I love it!
 No wonder the croissants, bread and pastries are great at this cafe, the owners of Monsieur Spoon are French.
-Whether you are staying in Oberoi or Petitenget (or Ubud or Canggu :)), it really doesn’t matter, you will find this heavenly cafe and bakery everywhere.
-In Seminyak, there is a cozy Monsieur Spoon cafe across Seminyak Village and the other one on Petitenget Street featuring a lovely garden with rice paddy views.
+Whether you are staying in Oberoi or Petitenget (or Ubud or Canggu), it really doesn’t matter, you will find this heavenly cafe and bakery everywhere.
+In Seminyak, there is a cozy Monsieur Spoon cafe across Seminyak Village and the other one on Petitenget Street features a lovely garden with rice paddy views.
 A great brunch spot!

-Visit: Monsieur Spoon, Jl.
-Kayu Cendana Oberoi No.2
+Address: Jl.
+Kayu Cendana Oberoi No.2, Seminyak

 You would think you are in a cafe back home in Sydney or Melbourne.
 The interiors are ultra-contemporary and the food is amazing.
 This one has got to be the first on your lunchtime list.
 It’s just off the main Ea St road near Seminyak Square – you can’t miss it….look for the queues.
 Try the burgers with fries, they are absolutely delicious.

-Visit Sisterfields, Jl.
+Address: Jl.
 Kayu Cendana No.7, Seminyak

 Biku Restaurant in Petitenget Seminyak is a tea house tucked in an authentic Javanese Joglo house with a gorgeous intricately carved wooden ceiling and pillars.
 This charming tea house has indoor and outdoor seating areas and they do a fabulous high tea for adults and kids!
 Biku exudes old-world charm and his services are friendly and professional.
 Apart from the tea and the homebaked cakes, the food is also really good and everything is reasonably priced.
 Come in for a high tea, breakfast, lunch or dinner, any hour of the day is good to head over to Biku.
 Do make a reservation if you are planning to come during peak hours.

-Visit Biku, Jalan Petitenget No.888 Seminyak
+Address: Jalan Petitenget No.888 Seminyak